 Here is another incident about two giant pandas who helped each other in their fight against their antagonist.

 United We Fight, For a Common Course of … not to Take Medicine

 This is what happened in China’s Chengdu Panda Breeding Centre:

-Unfortunately, in the pandas’ opinion, the medicine isn’t as tasty as bamboos, so they decided to decline the offer.
+Unfortunately, in the pandas’ opinion, medicine isn’t as tasty as bamboo, so they decided to decline the offer.

-Instead of using this opportunity to run away, another panda weighted in, literally, demanding the staff to leave its friend alone.
+Instead of using this opportunity to run away, another panda weighed in, literally, demanding the staff to leave its friend alone.

-The staff, of course, had his job to do and his principles to adhere, so decided to ignore the demand.
+The staff, of course, had his job to do and his principles to adhere to, so decided to ignore the demand.
 And that was when the panda’s physical harassment escalated, as it determined to press the staff into submission, also literally.

 A friend in need is a friend indeed, regardless the friend is a red panda or a panda in black & white.

 Background Information on Red Pandas